Master the architecture of a real-time content moderation system using LLMs and specialized classifiers.

 Building a system that can accurately classify content is only half the challenge.
 The other half is making sure the system stays responsive when traffic spikes unpredictably during major global events.
 Achieving 10,000+ requests per second (RPS) requires heavy optimization at the infrastructure layer.
 We can use a combination of caching, batching, and intelligent routing to keep latency low and compute costs manageable.

-Duplicate and near-duplicate content is common (reposts, viral memes, copypasta, and mass-uploaded counterfeit product listings).
-A fingerprint layer can avoid repeated model work, but only when its reuse rule does not silently broaden enforcement.
+Duplicate and near-duplicate content is common (reposts, viral memes, copypasta, and coordinated impersonation campaigns).
+A fingerprint layer can avoid repeated model work, but only when its reuse rule doesn't silently broaden enforcement.

-An exact decision cache can reuse an approved result for identical content under the same policy version, enforcement scope, and content type.
+An exact decision cache can reuse an approved result only when the content bytes and every decision-relevant context field are identical under the same policy version, enforcement scope, and content type.
+Text alone isn't enough for context-dependent decisions: a direct threat and a user quoting that threat in an abuse report can have identical text with different outcomes.
+If the system can't encode the full canonical decision context, skip final-decision caching and use only approved context-free signatures.
 A SimHash-style locality-sensitive hashing (LSH) index can find near-duplicates, but similarity is weaker evidence: route the match to review or an additional validated detector instead of copying a block decision automatically.
-The runnable version below keeps stores in memory so you can see that distinction without external services.

-Cache namespaces must include policy version and enforcement scope.
-Otherwise yesterday's ALLOW, or another region's BLOCK, can be applied under a different rule.
+Cache namespaces must include policy version and enforcement scope, while exact keys must also include unnormalized content bytes and canonical decision context.
+Otherwise yesterday's ALLOW, another region's BLOCK, or a direct-abuse decision for quoted reporting text can be reused under different facts.

-Here is why LSH still matters.
+LSH still matters because exact hashes are brittle.
 If a reviewed abusive message is reposted with a small addition, an exact SHA256 match misses it while SimHash can retrieve the related prior case.
 A tuned Hamming-distance threshold trades recall for false-positive risk; the example uses a deliberately permissive threshold to expose the near-duplicate routing behavior, not to prescribe an enforcement threshold.

 1import hashlib